clearbold/artx/notes/2014-07-22-open-items.md

 #### Other Sign Up Validation

-- [ ] Check that passwords match
+- [x] Check that passwords match

 #### Visual

-- [ ] Transition for Map & Calendar list - Fade out/in the list?
+- [x] Transition for Map & Calendar list - Fade out/in the list?

 #### Tweaks

-- [ ] Calendar is off-center on iPhone screen
+- [x] Calendar is off-center on iPhone screen (SMA: Mitigated the effect, caused by Safari rounding)
 - [ ] History should be a checkbox with a "Yes" label for "Did you attend?"

 #### Low priority